Ockenfuss/tipps/PythonTricks.md

 da.drop([d for d in list(data.coords.keys()) if d not in data.dims])#Drop all non-dimensional coordinates
 #DataArrays
 da=xr.DataArray(nparray, coords=[('x',xarr), ('y', yarr)])#Create a DataArray from numpy
-da.name='radiance'#DataArrays can have names to identify them in Datasets da.attrs['long_name']='lorem ipsum'#DataArrays can store attributes da.attrs['units']='km'#long_name and units is used by the .plot() routine
+da2=da1.copy(data=arr)#create a DataArray with new values based on an existing DataArray da.name='radiance'#DataArrays can have names to identify them in Datasets da.attrs['long_name']='lorem ipsum'#DataArrays can store attributes da.attrs['units']='km'#long_name and units is used by the .plot() routine